PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/techstack/java/dependency.md

 we use Spring Boot as our main framework.

-We will be using Spring Boot version 3.
+We will be using **Spring Boot version 3**.

 ### Java Version

-As a standard, we will be using Java 17 to create new projects.
+As a standard, we will be using **Java 17** to create new projects.

 ### Note

-The version of Spring Boot and Java used will depend on the client's requirements.
+The version of **Spring Boot and Java used will depend on the client's requirements**.
-If there are **no specific** requirements from the client, we will use the standard mentioned above to create a new project.
+**If there are no specific** requirements from the client, we will use the standard mentioned above to create a new project.

 ## Dependencies
 ### Openfeign